widgetbot-io/documentation/docs/embed/crate/TUTORIAL.md

 As you can see, there are 3 parts to this code: the **Server ID**, **Channel ID**, and **shard**.

-You can get the Server and Channel IDs from Discord: Ggo to the Appearance tab in User Settings, and turn on Developer Mode.
+You can get the Server and Channel IDs from Discord: Go to the Appearance tab in User Settings, and turn on Developer Mode.
 Then, right-click the server icon or channel and click `Copy ID`.

 The shard should always be `https://e.widgetbot.io`, without a `/` at the end.